google/WebFundamentals/src/content/en/fundamentals/push-notifications/faq.md

 under the app icon in the dock.

-If you compare the two Chrome icons in the following dock, the one on the left is running, illustrated by the marking under the icon, whereas the Chrome on the right is **not running**, hence the lack of the marking underneath.
+If you compare the two Chrome icons in the following dock, the one on the left is running, as illustrated by the marking under the icon, whereas the Chrome on the right is **not running**, hence the lack of the marking underneath.

 ![Example of OS X](./images/faq/os-x-dock.png){: .center-image }